gylka/SimpleSwitcher/README.md

 SimpleSwitcher
 ==============

-Simple Android application providing switching on/off of a flashlight and wireless connectivities
+Extremely simple and dumb Android application providing switching on/off of a flashlight and wireless connectivities.
+Not worth watching :)